Skip to content

 Can I teach someone to drive?

-Can someone use my car to learn in?
+Can someone use my car to learn to drive in?

-• Insurance considerations for lending your car: Before handing over your keys, check your car insurance policy.
+Before handing over your keys, check your car insurance policy.
 Most insurers require that you inform them if a learner will be using your vehicle.
 This might lead to a temporary increase in your premium, but it ensures coverage in case of an accident.
-Always confirm that the learner has provisional insurance as well
+Always confirm that the learner has provisional insurance as well.

-• Vehicle safety requirements: Your car must meet certain safety standards before a learner can use it.
+Your car must meet certain safety standards before a learner can use it.
 This includes working seat belts, properly adjusted mirrors, and clear visibility through all windows.
-Ensure your vehicle's brakes, lights, and tyres are also in excellent condition to avoid any potential hazards during learning sessions
+Ensure your vehicle's brakes, lights, and tyres are also in excellent condition to avoid any potential hazards during learning sessions.

 How does car insurance work for learner drivers?